elianiva/elianiva.github.io/src/blogs/making-of-my-site/index.md

 ## Introduction

 [[snippet]]
 | Hi everyone, welcome to my first post.
 So for the last few weeks I've been interested on this new stack called JAMstack.
 Many people use it to make their own personal blog by utilizing Static Site Generator (SSG) such as Hugo, Hexo, Eleventy, Gatsby, Jekyll, you name it.
 They usually hosted it on github pages, netlify, or other headless CMS.
-As a curious person that likes to tinker around with new stuff, I decided to make my own personal blog.
+As a curious person that likes to tinker around with new stuff (also because I have no life), I decided to make my own personal blog.

 I choose Gatsby as my SSG of choice because it is based on React JS, a framework that I'm already familiar with.
-I will divide this post into several part, starting from designing the frontend on Figma, coding the actual website using React, deploying it to github pages.
+I will divide this post into several part, starting from designing the frontend on Figma, coding the actual website using React, deploying it to Github Pages with the help of Travis.

 ## Design process